Poulinakis-Konstantinos/Blogging-Journey/README.md

 </br>

-### If you intrested in a collaboration contact me through [LinkedIn](https://www.linkedin.com/in/konstantinos-poulinakis-4554821a3/)!
+### If you are intrested in a collaboration contact me through [LinkedIn](https://www.linkedin.com/in/konstantinos-poulinakis-4554821a3/)!

 </br>